QANplatform/docs/testnet/smart-contract/interacting.md

 Note:

 #content
-- Ensure you succesfully deployed your smart contract.
+- Ensure you successfully deployed your smart contract.
 ::

 ## Reading from the database